jkohlin/wordpress-basics/2-ecosystem-theme.md

+#Theme
+A theme is a set of files with templates and functions controling how to present the content to the web.

+- Templates and template parts
+- PHP Functions
+- Stylesheets and javascripts
+- Static asset files

-# Templates and template parts
+## Templates and template parts

 A Wordpress template is like a blueprint, describing how the content will be presented on the frontend.
 A template contains HTML markup, along with placeholders for the content.